leonyoliveira/Controllers-for-iDynamic/README.md

 * PID
 * Linear ADRC

-Scripts with termination "_gui_" run as graphic user interface to set the controller parameters.
+Scripts with name finished in "_gui_" run an graphic user interface to set the controller parameters.

-Scripts with
+Scripts with name finished in "_plot\_evaluate_" saves graphics of control signal and output signal from simulations, and calculate it's following perfomance indexes:

+* IAE
+* ISE
+* ITAE
+* Goodhart Index
+* RBEMCE
+* RBMSEMCE
+* Variability of output signal